valeoai/blog/_posts/2021-01-14-explainable-driving.md

 For example, an exhaustive and completely faithful explanation is a description of the system itself and all its processing: this is a complete explanation although the exhaustive description of the processing may be incomprehensible.
 The whole challenge in explaining neural networks is to provide explanations that are both interpretable and complete.

 The relation with autonomous vehicles differs a lot depending who is interacting with the system.
 Indeed, expected explanations will be of varying nature, form and should convey different types of information regarding who is the explanation geared towards:
 - **End-users** and citizens need to trust the autonomous system and to be reassured.
 They put their life in the hands of the driving system and thus need to gain trust in it.
 There is a long and dense line of research trying to define, characterize, evaluate, and increase the trust between an individual and a machine.
 It appears that user trust is heavily impacted by the system transparency {%cite trusthci20 %}: providing information that helps the user understand how the system functions foster his or her trust in the system.
 Interestingly, research on human-computer interactions argues that the timing of explanations is important for trust: they should be provided before the vehicle takes an action, in a formulation which is concise and direct. {%cite RosenfeldR19 %},{%cite haspiel2018explanations %},{%cite du2019look %}
-- **Designers** of self-driving models need to understand their limitations to validate them and improve future versions \citep{deeptest}.
+- **Designers** of self-driving models need to understand their limitations to validate them and improve future versions.
 The concept of Operational Design Domain (ODD) is often used by carmakers to designate the conditions under which the car is expected to behave safely.
 Thus, whenever a machine learning model is built to address the task of driving, it is crucial to know and understand its failure modes, and to verify that these situations do not overlap with the ODD.
 A common practice is to stratify the evaluation into situations, as is done by the European New Car Assessment Program (Euro NCAP) to test and assess assisted driving functionalities in new vehicles.